jquense/reveal-react-meetup-presentation/slides/two.md

 <!-- .element: class="" -->

 This is terrible when you have 15 inputs in a form, especially since the parent will defer to the input for the state _most_ of the time

+Note:
+- this is an aspect of the React ecosystem i sometimes find frustrating; while explicitness is good, it is sometimes unnecessary and counter-productive.

 - - -